13 Dec 2026

 What to do if you see the value of your pension savings falling

-Why is the value of my pension going down?
+Why has the value of my pension gone down?

 The last few years have been particularly challenging for UK pension savers.
-Brexit, the Covid crisis, the Russia/Ukraine war and recent political events have created a lot of turbulence in the markets.
+Brexit, the Covid crisis, the Russia/Ukraine war, political events in the UK and the recent US global tariff policy have created a lot of turbulence in the markets.
 That’s hit share prices and other investments.
-If you have workplace or personal pension savings (or both), you might have noticed their value has fallen.
+If you have workplace or personal pension savings (or both), you might have noticed an impact to their value.

 Man looking out the window